Work / Mass Production

 Supplier acceptance meeting with Serto, Switzerland — 2021.
 Gas block components on the bench.
 Photo: Ralph Caldecott

-A patent application has been filed on the dual-chamber amine filtration design.
-A separate blog post examines the trade-offs between single and double ferrule fittings — a key decision in the sealing architecture of this subsystem.
+A patent application has been filed on the dual-chamber amine filtration design (GB2608805A).
+A separate blog post will examine the trade-offs between single and double ferrule fittings — a key decision in the sealing architecture of this subsystem.

 >35%